Prolitec/cognitive-toolkit-docs/articles/Speech/Home.md

 * Support many spoken languages in multiple dialects.
 For the full list of supported languages in each recognition mode, see [Recognition Languages](api-reference-rest/bingvoicerecognition.md#recognition-language).
 * Leverage powerful speech recognition technologies that are used by Cortana, Office Dictation, Office Translator, and other Microsoft products.
 * Multiple recognition modes to enable optimized results in different user scenarios.
-The *Speech to Text* APIs currently support *interactive*, *conversation*, and *dictation* mode.
+The *Speech to Text APIs currently supports *interactive*, *conversation*, and *dictation* mode.
 * Real-time continuous recognition.
 The *Speech to Text* supports client to receive the interim recognition results of the words that have been recognized so far.
 The speech service also supports end-of-speech detection.
 * Support capitalization and punctuation, masking profanity, and text normalization.
 * Integration with language understanding.
 Besides converting the input audio into text, the *Speech to Text* provides applications an additional capability to understand what the text means.
 It uses the [Language Understanding Intelligent Service(LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home) to extract intents and entities from the recognized text.